mtov/engsoftmoderna/artigos/ddd.md

 # Domain-Driven Design (DDD): Um Resumo

-> *The heart of software is its ability to solve domain-related problems for its users.* -- Eric Evans
+> *The heart of software is its ability to solve domain-related problems for its user.* -- Eric Evans

 ## Introdução